fofoMichelle/World_Weather_Analysis_/README.md

 . perform an API call with the OpenWeatherMap
-. retrieve the current weather description for each city . create a dataframe containing the updated weather data
-2. Create a Travel Destinations Map
+. retrieve the current weather description for each city . create a dataframe containing the updated weather data 2.Create a Travel Destinations Map

 . use input statements to retrieve customer weather preferences . use those preferences to identify potential travel destinations and nearby hotels